Getty Images

 Network availability

-Multi-cloud networking services, such as software-defined WAN platforms, use transparent failover and recovery across multiple underlay network links to hide any individual link's failure from workloads and end users.
-A multi-cloud networking service can also hide the complexity of implementing multilink connectivity with failover and recovery from network engineers.
-This reduces the chance of mistakes and further boosts reliability.
+Multi-cloud networking services, similar to software-defined WAN platforms, use transparent failover and recovery across multiple underlay network links to hide any individual link's failure from workloads and end users.

 Traffic management

 Multi-cloud networking tools support load balancing and traffic management in the same way as network availability.
 Some tools can enable quality of service (QoS) management by prioritizing network traffic by class.
-Tools that manage network QoS can ensure applications that need specific network performance guarantees, such as high-end telepresence, can more reliably meet those needs.
+Tools that manage network QoS can ensure that the network can more reliably meet the needs of applications that require specific network performance guarantees, such as high-end telepresence.

 Abstract network redundancy for scalability